augustryder/augustryder/README.md

     I'm a Computer Science student at Trinity University with a passion for music, physics, and programming.

-    👾 I’m currently a Software Engineer Intern at Roblox, working on game engine infrastructure.

     🌱 I’m passionate about low-level systems, audio programming, and physics simulations.

     🎹 I love to play the piano and produce music.